barton-willis/denest-radicals/README.md

 (%i9) denest(%);
 (%o9) 24336
  ~~~
+ For the square root case, this code calls `sqrtdenest.`

 There is a great deal of literature with algorithms for denesting various classes of radicals, but this package uses a simple approach: